Tuition Fees and Financial Aid

 - A merit scholarship awarded on the basis of academic excellence; it may be associated with a paid position as a teaching assistant or with need-based tuition reduction.
 An annual tuition fee of CHF 1,000 is charged in all cases.

-In addition, tuition reduction may be awarded in combination with all types of scholarships.
+In addition, tuition reduction may be awarded on its own or in combination with all types of scholarships.

-Scholarships are awarded for one year and may be renewed on the basis of a documented application, in accordance with the resources available at the Institute.
+Scholarships and tuition fee reductions and/or waivers are awarded for one year and may be renewed on the basis of a documented application, in accordance with the resources available at the Institute.
 Full scholarships for Master degree students are generally renewed for a second year, following review of the student’s financial situation, provided that the s/he is in good academic standing and depending on the availability of financial resources.

 - Apply for financial aid